 For the past 10 years Jeremy has organised the Central Sussex Osteopaths, a professional development group where local osteopaths can gain post graduate training and clinical technique experience.
 He is actively involved with the General Osteopathic Council in the development and furtherance of the profession.
 Jeremy is also a member of the Institute of Osteopathy.

 ‘Having watched my four (now grown) children search their hearts for a choice of career I now realise how lucky I am.
-I always wanted to be an osteopath and now 30 years after qualifying I am still fascinated by osteopathy and how I can use it to treat a whole myriad of symptoms.
+I always wanted to be an osteopath and now 36 years after qualifying I am still fascinated by osteopathy and how I can use it to treat a whole myriad of symptoms.
 It continues to be my passion.
-Helping people to regain their health is so fulfilling, if you don’t have your health you don’t have anything.’
+Helping people regain their health is so fulfilling, maintaining good health is fundamental to your quality of life.’

 The Drive Osteopaths is a family run clinic, Jeremy’s wife Gilly is the Practice Manager.